Maikel Garcia Player Props: Royals vs. Red Sox

 Maikel Garcia At The Plate

-- Garcia is batting .279 with 15 doubles, two triples, four home runs and 22 walks.
+- Garcia has 15 doubles, two triples, four home runs and 22 walks while hitting .279.

-- Garcia enters this game on a 10-game hitting streak.
-Over the course of his last games, he's hitting .364.
+- Garcia will look to extend his 11-game hitting streak.
+He's batting .273 in his last outings.

-- Garcia has driven home a run in 29 games this season (36.7%), including more than one RBI in 7.6% of his games and producing three or more of his team's runs on one occasion..
+- Garcia has driven in a run in 30 games this year (37.5%), including six games with more than one RBI (7.5%).
+He has also driven in three or more of his team's runs in one contest.

-- In 39.2% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.3%).
+- In 32 of 80 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.